 The next layer of the shoulder is made up of the ligaments (soft tissue structures that connect bone to bone) of the joints.

-Glenohumeral ligaments (GHL) - connecting the humerous to the glenoid and forming the joint capsule (watertight sac surrounding the joint).
+Glenohumeral ligaments (GHL) - connecting the humerus to the glenoid and forming the joint capsule (watertight sac surrounding the joint).
 They help hold the shoulder in place and stop it from dislocating.

-Transverse Humeral Ligament (THL) - this holds the tendon of the biceps muscle in a groove at the front of the humerous.
+Transverse Humeral Ligament (THL) - this holds the tendon of the biceps muscle in a groove at the front of the humerus.

 Tendons are extensions of muscles and attach muscles to bone.
 Muscles move the bones by pulling on tendons.

 Subacromial Bursa - this is found between the rotator cuff muscles and the larger surrounding muscles.
 A bursa is a pocket between two moving surfaces in the body.
 It contains lubricating fluid which allows muscles to move freely over one another without friction.
-Inflammation and swelling of the subacomial bursa is called busitis and is often associated with Subacromial Impingement of the Shoulder.
+Inflammation and swelling of the subacromial bursa is called bursitis and is often associated with Subacromial Impingement of the Shoulder.

 Nerves of the Shoulder - the nerves which give the arm the ability to move and to feel, are known as the Brachial Plexus.
 All the nerves travelling down the arm pass through the axilla (armpit) just below the shoulder joint.

 Expert Diagnosis of Shoulder Disorders

 - Dislocation of the AC joint

 The most suitable treatment for you will depend not only on the stability of your shoulder but also on your age and your general medical condition.
 What is required by a shoulder specialist at the Gelenk Klinik to diagnose your shoulder condition?